 What is packet sniffing?

-Packet sniffing can be used for network security or to ensure speed performance.
-For example, a company might use packet sniffing tools for various network monitoring tasks such as:
+But packet sniffing isn't always malicious.
+A company might use packet sniffing tools for legitimate network monitoring tasks such as:

-- Make sure the network activity is normal
+- Making sure the network activity is normal

 - Usernames